Bruno Le Maire: Minister of Food, Agriculture and Fishing, 2009–2012

 In June 2009, Le Maire became the new Minister of Food, Agriculture and Fishing in the government of François Fillon.
-During his tenure at the Ministry, he created a new framework to modernize French agriculture, food and fishing.
+During his tenure at the Ministry, he created a new framework to modernise French agriculture, food and fishing.
 He also hosted the G20 Agriculture summit in 2011, which resulted in the creation of AMIS (Agricultural Market Information System).
 The main objective of AMIS is to monitor the global agricultural market under a rotating presidency.
-An intervention Forum can be convoked if the presiding country judges it necessary.
+An intervention Forum can be convened if the presiding country judges it necessary.